LOGARITHMIC AND EXPONENTIAL FUNCTIONS

 The functions logbx and bx are inverses.

+Here are the inverse relations.
 In any base b:

 Rule i) embodies the definition of a logarithm: logbx is the exponent to which b must be raised to produce x.